RonenNess/GeonBit.UI/README.md

 Just like with Size property, MinSize / MaxSize can also be in percents.
 For example, you can define an entity to be 500 pixels, but use MinSize to make sure it always take at least 50% of its parent width.

+### PriorityBonus

+Add priority in drawing / update queue.

+Normally, when you put two entities on the same spot, the secondly added entity would be rendered (and updated) above the lower-index entity.
+This properly allow you to affect this behavior, by giving bonus to some of the entities.

+This is useful if you have panels that might overlap and you want to control which panel will be drawn on top of which.

 ### Padding

 Padding (in pixels) to position child entities inside this entity.